Category - Norway

 Norway’s natural beauty is a major draw for tourists.
 The country offers a range of outdoor activities, including hiking in national parks, skiing in the winter, and exploring its iconic fjords and coastline.
 The Northern Lights (Aurora Borealis) are also a spectacular natural phenomenon that can be witnessed in the northern parts of the country.

-Issue: Norway Theodor Kjerulf 1974 Stamp Type: Stamp Number of Stamps: 2 Denominations: 100, 100, Issue Date: 1974 Issued By: Norway post
+Issue: Norway Postman from 1700 Wrene 1947 Stamp Type: Stamp Number of Stamps: 2 Denominations: 10 C, Issue Date: 1947 Issued By: Norway Post

 Type: Stamp